 In some states, the defendant has a constitutional right to be represented by counsel at arraignment.
 If the defendant wants an attorney present, the court cannot arraign the defendant without giving the defendant an opportunity to obtain counsel or appointing a public defender.

 At arraignment, the court must inform the defendant of the charges against him.
-In some states, the judge must read the criminal complaint, indictment, information or other charging document to the defendant unless the defendant waives the reading.
+In some states, the judge must read the criminal complaint, indictment, information, or another charging document to the defendant unless the defendant waives the reading.
 The defendant also is entitled to receive a copy of the charging document.

 Entering a Plea